Barcelona, Spain - Asus went to

 The device, shown almost

-in mockup form, will be available in April, but the company
+a year ago in mockup form, will be available in April, but the company

 didn't say whether a version for U.S. cellular bands will be available.
 Pricing